holdenweb/filescan/README.md

-modules or packages with names matching "filescan_* will be imported and their `process` function will be called with the connection object as the first argument and the relevant Location object as the second.

-Each new or modified file processed
+modules or packages with names matching "filescan_* will be imported and their `process` function will be called with the connection object as the first argument and the relevant Location object as the second for each new or modified file encountered.